-• Set a schedule and structure to make sure your student completes their work.
-Limit TV time.
+- Set a schedule and structure to make sure your student completes their work. - Make sure your student has a space where they can concentrate on schoolwork. - Limit screen time.
 Keep books and other reading materials available and set aside daily time to read.